eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 ### Joints

 If a `node` has `joint` properties, that implies it should be constrained to another object during physics simulation.
-Joints require a `connectedNode` property, defining the other end of the joint, in addition to a `jointLimits` property, which indexes into the top level array of `physicsJointLimits` and determines how the range of motion is restricted.
+Joints require a `connectedNode` property, defining the other end of the joint, in addition to a `joint` property, which indexes into the top level array of `physicsJoints` and determines how the range of motion is restricted.
 In order for the joint to have any effect on the simulation, at least one of the connected nodes or its ancestors should have `motion` properties (otherwise the nodes cannot be moved by the physics engine).

 The transform of the joint node from the first parent `motion` (or the simulation's fixed reference frame, if no such `motion` exists) defines the constraint space in that body.
 Similarly, the transform from the `connectedNode` to the first ancestor `motion` (or fixed frame) defines the constraint space within that body.
 If a joint were to eliminate all degrees of freedom, the physics simulation should attempt to move the `motion` nodes such that the transforms of the constrained child nodes (i.e. the `joint` node and the node at index `connectedNode`) become aligned with each other in world space.

-The top level array of `physicsJointLimits` objects is provided by adding the `KHR_rigid_bodies` extension to any root `glTF` object and contains an array of joints.
-Joints must contain one of more `constraint` objects.
-Each of these constraints removes some of the relative movement permitted between the two connected nodes.
+The top level array of `physicsJoints` objects is provided by adding the `KHR_physics_rigid_bodies` extension to any root `glTF` object and contains an array of joint descriptions.
+Joints must contain one of more `joint_limit` objects and may contain zero or more `joint_drive` objects.
+Each of the limit objects remove some of the relative movement permitted between the two connected nodes, while the drive objects apply forces to achieve a relative transform or velocity between the joint node and the connected node.

-Each constraint should be one of the following:
+Each limit object contains the following properties:

 | |Type|Description|
 |-|-|-|